Is Your Glass Safe Enough? Discover the Power of Shatterproof Glass

 Tempered Glass (Toughened Glass)

 Tempered glass is made by heating it up high and cooling it fast.
 This creates a strong surface.
 It’s a lot tougher than regular glass and can take bending.
-It handles temperature changes up to 250°C. It’s also 3-5 times better at handling heat shock than standard glass.
+It handles temperature changes up to 250°C. Its impact resistance is 3–5 times better than standard glass.

-Tempered glass shows up in windows, doors, building fronts, shower stalls, furniture tops, and car side windows.
+Tempered glass shows up in windows, doors, building fronts, shower stalls, furniture tops.
 But once it’s tempered, you can’t cut or drill it without it breaking apart.
 It’s great for blunt hits.
 Still, sharp things might crack it.

 Laminated glass has a tough layer, like PVB or SGP, between two glass sheets.
 These can be regular or tempered glass.
-PVB is strong and stops broken glass from spreading out.
+Laminated glass stops broken glass from spreading out.
 This makes it perfect for places that need safe, sturdy glass.

 Safety Performance Comparison